ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

-   are designed to be the common types applicable for modeling Traffic Engineering (TE) features as well as non-TE features (e.g., physical network configuration aspects) for Layer 0 optical networks in model(s) defined outside of this document.
+   are designed to be the common types applicable for modeling Traffic Engineering (TE) features as well as non-TE features (e.g., physical network configuration aspects) for Layer 0 optical networks in models defined outside of this document.
 The applicability of Layer 0 types specified in this document includes Wavelength Switched Optical Networks (WSONs) {{?RFC6163}} {{ITU-T_G.694.1}} and {{ITU-T_G.694.2}}, and flexi-grid Dense Wavelength Division Multiplexing (DWDM) networks {{?RFC7698}}